DSD-DBS/capellambse-context-diagrams/docs/class-tree.md

 # Class Tree Diagram

 With release [`v0.5.35`](https://github.com/DSD-DBS/py-capellambse/releases/tag/v0.5.35) of [py-capellambse](https://github.com/DSD-DBS/py-capellambse) you can access the
+`.tree_diagram` on [`Class`][capellambse.model.crosslayer.information.Class]
-`.class_tree_diagram` on `Class` objects.
+objects.
 A class tree diagram shows a tree made from all properties of the parent class.

 ??? example "Class Tree of Root"